vnhtg01/ML-Multiclass-Classification-CSGO-Game-Winner-Prediction/README.md

-## D. The file summarizing the prediction models includes the Accuracy, F1 score and Time Taken parameters and prediction execution time based on this dataset.
+## C. The file summarizing the prediction models includes the Accuracy, F1 score and Time Taken parameters and prediction execution time based on this dataset.

-#### D.1.
+#### C.1.
 This list of trained models sorted by fast execution time and high A-parameter

 ![image](https://github.com/user-attachments/assets/a82fa6a4-4ea2-42ad-ae53-740dc1bb0cde)

-#### D.2.
+#### C.2.
 Quickly check other models through Accuracy, ROC AUC, F1 Score

 ![image](https://github.com/user-attachments/assets/e31e2bb1-91cd-4ded-bbaf-db1e5963f925)

-## E. Results
+## D. Results
 - All models were trained and evaluated to identify the best-performing one for this multiclass classification task.
 - Reusability on other datasets thanks to calling the pickle library to store the models.